alerodm/strangerlist/README.md

 To execute tests run:
 `STRANGER_BASE_URL=http://localhost:3000/ npm run test`

+Tests are configured to run headless by default.
+This can be disabled by modifying the capabilities entry in the wdio.conf.js file.

 ### Docker

 If you don't want to deal with setup and dependencies, running through docker is the recommended option.